U.S. to reclaim WWII airfield-Tinian

 Stop it @stg58!
 You're making Biden seem like a G.Dubya neocon Warhawk, and Donald tRump look like a peace, love and mung beans love buddy of Putin, Kim, and Xi. ;)

-Brokor likes this.
+flex and Brokor like this.

 3. Illini Warrior